kanno-soe/kanno-soe/Exposition/Theory.md

 ### The common web

-What the formalism calls **Prime** is for the designator to designate under the expansive understanding above—that to designate `a'` is at the same moment to implicate the full web directly reachable from, and including `a'`.
-The formal model calls this "closed prime"—the ability to start at `a'` and directly without traversal reach the web implicated by `a'`.
+What the formalism calls **Prime** elaboration is for the designator to designate under the expansive understanding above, that to designate `a'` is at the same moment to implicate the web of totality directly reachable from, and including `a`.
+The formal model calls this "closed prime".
 In this prime mode of designating, `a'` "contains" the web.
 Going the opposite direction, from web to `a'`, is very natural as we defined the web in terms of `a'` initially.
 For analytic purposes, the formalism considers that case separately and calls it "open prime", but it is still the